Board Game Night @ KFL

-February can feel like the longest, coldest part of winter.
-The holidays are over but spring still seems a long way off.
+Spring still seems a long way off!
 At KFL, we've decided that we needed a little fun to break up the winter tedium.
-Starting on February 12, the second Wednesday of each month will be board game night for adults and teens.
+On the second Wednesday of each month will be board game night for adults and teens.

 Whether you enjoy long, involved games or short, fast-paced games, we have a variety available (from Apples to Apples, Quiddler, and Zombie Dice to Settlers of Catan and Trivial Pursuit).
 If you have a favorite game, bring that along.
 Come as a group, or come by yourself and meet some of our other wonderful patrons.
 Of course, no board game night is complete without snacks so light refreshments will be served.For more information, call the library at 985-2173 or email us.